Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

 `<label>` is the name of the complication provider.
-If it is necessary to support the multiple language, multiple language tag should be provided.
+If it is necessary to support the multiple language, "multiple language" tag must be provided:

 ```xml
 <label>MyComplication</label>
 <label xml:lang="en-us">EngComplication</label>
 ```

-`<period>` is the period to update complication provider data automatically, and unit is second.
+`<period>` is used to update complication provider data automatically, and in unit seconds:

 ```xml
 <period>60</period>